NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

 # Managing Time Series Data

 PowerSystems supports two categories of time series data depending on the process to obtain the data:

-- Static data: a single column of time series values for a component field (such as active power).
+- Static data: a single column of time series values for a component field (such as active power) where each time period is represented by a single value.
 This data commonly is obtained from historical information or the realization of a time-varying quantity.
-- Forecasts: Predicted values of a time-varying quantity that commonly features a look-ahead.
+- Forecasts: Predicted values of a time-varying quantity that commonly features a look-ahead and can have multiple data values representing each time period.
 This data is used in simulation with receding horizons or data generated from forecasting algorithms.

 ## Types

 ### Static Time Series Data

 PowerSystems defines the Julia struct `SingleTimeSeries` to represent this data.

 ### Forecasts

 PowerSystems defines the following Julia structs to represent forecasts:

 - `Deterministic`: Point forecast without any uncertainty representation.
 - `Probabilistic`: Stores a discretized cumulative distribution functions (CDFs) or probability distribution functions (PDFs) at each time step in the